sambunting/nuxt-docs/docs/listr2/content/en/general-usage/subtasks.md

 )
 ```

-<ExampleAlert :example="{ link: '/general-usage/handling-errors', name: 'throw errors section' }"></ExampleAlert>

 ## Access Parent Task from Subtasks <badge>v2.6.0+</badge>

-You can access parent task class from subtasks via passing a function to `task.newListr`.
+You can access the parent task class from subtasks via passing the function signature `(parent) => Listr` to `task.newListr`.
 This way you can change the title of the parent task or access its functionality.

-Skipping will not work reliably since the tasks run asynchronously.
-But added in for a useful case of changing titles from subtasks with bringing it up in the [issue #141](https://github.com/cenk1cenk2/listr2/issues/141).
+<IssueLink issue="141"></IssueLink>

 ```typescript
 new Listr<Ctx>(